elihunter173/website/content/notes/ncsu/1s/py205/index.md

 ## Principles

-* Archimede's Principle (for bouyancy): The bouyant force is the weight of the fluid displaced.
+* Archimedes' Principle (for buoyancy): The buoyant force is the weight of the fluid displaced.

 ## Laws